What is it?

 Azathioprine can interact with other medicines.
 Talk to your doctor before taking any prescription medicines, natural medicines and medicines that you can buy over the counter.

-Most immunisations are safe to have (flu vaccine, cervical cancer vaccine, killed polio vaccine (IPV) etc) when taking this medicine.
+Most immunisations are safe to have (flu vaccine, cervical cancer vaccine, inactivated polio vaccine (IPV) etc) when taking this medicine.
 Live virus vaccines (such as mumps, measles, rubella (MMR), polio (OPV)), varicella (chicken pox) and some travel vaccines should not be used.

 Azathioprine can make chickenpox infections more serious.
 A blood test can be done to see if your child is already immune to the virus.
 If your child is in contact with chickenpox or shingles, call your doctor.